-The church was erected as a rather modest early gothic building, brick in monk bond on a stone pedestal.
-The temple is orientated, built on a rectangular plan.
-It has pointed, two-light window openings, and in the east and west walls, large, two-story, three-light windows.
-The church is covered with a gable roof, based on gables decorated with ogival blendes.
-There are no vaults in it, which indicates no buttresses.
-Originally it was covered with an open roof truss, because high windows in the shorter façades of the church cut high into gables.
-The interior was probably single-space, although due to the considerable width of the building (almost 10 meters) it can not be ruled out that the rafters of the roof truss were supported by wooden pillars.
+There were no vaults inside the church, which would be indicated, among others, by the lack of buttresses.
+Originally, it was covered with an open roof truss, because high windows in the shorter elevations of the church were pierced high in the parts of the gables.
+The interior was probably single-space, although due to the considerable width of the structure (almost 10 meters), it cannot be ruled out that the rafters of the roof truss were supported by wooden poles.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.

-Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.